 Although daunting, we have come to learn that change can be good, right?

-I always encourage others to first identify if there is any tweaking needed to their current process of change implementation.
+I always encourage others to first identify if there is any tweaking needed to their current process of implementation.
 Never stick to tradition or what you deem as normalcy.
 Step out of the box.
 Challenge yourself to identify your audience, your message and your end result when deciding on the communication factor and tools for this process.

 I also find it beneficial to identify change agents.
 Change Agents aren’t simply those who will be implementing the change.
 They include your ministry influencers.
 They include those who are able to gain buy-in and rally people whenever a new process, strategy or culture shift is on the brink.
 Let’s be honest, even some of the naysayers have quite an influence on how the word is spread or communicated about the change.
 Invite those people in!
 Make the decision to give them a preview, answer their questions and engage them in effort to better prepare you for the rollout or presentation.
 As the leader, change for change.